afroisalreadyinu/real-world-haskell-chapter-10/readme.md

 at whether the value is negative. `Int` is a signed integer, and on most platforms, overflow causes it to become negative because the sign bit is modified.
 An interesting point is how the collected digits are converted to `Int`.
-The digits are characters, and a list of charcters is a string, which can be parsed as an `Int` simply by `read`ing it.
+The digits are characters, and a list of characters is a string, which can be parsed as an `Int` simply by `read`ing it.
 We don't have to tell the compiler which type we want to have it as, because the context makes it clear.

 With that, we can build the next version of our parser, which unfortunately doesn't look nice: